iDebugAll/nextbox-ui-plugin/README.md

 # Installation with Docker
 The Plugin may be installed in a Netbox Docker deployment.
 The package contains a Dockerfile for [Netbox-Community Docker](https://github.com/netbox-community/netbox-docker) extension.
 Latest-LDAP version is used by default as a source.<br/>
-Download the Plugin and build from source:
+Download the Plugin and build from the source:
 ```
 $ git clone https://github.com/iDebugAll/nextbox-ui-plugin
 $ cd nextbox-ui-plugin